What Is an SEO Audit?

 - Pages blocked by your robots.txt file

-These exclusions can happen for a number of reasons and don't always need to be cleaned up.
+These exclusions can happen for several reasons and don’t always need fixing.

-As an example, you may have recently migrated to a new site, and due to the migration, redirects would be expected.
+For example, you may have recently migrated to a new site.
+Due to the migration, redirects would be expected.
 You might also be blocking faceted navigation using noindex tags.

 Analyze the report and act on areas of concern.
 You can learn more about how to do this here.